fabricedesre/servonk/readme.md

 ## Running

-- Push the bits to the device with `push.sh`.
+- Push the bits to the device with `./push.sh`.
-- Run with `adb shell /data/local/servo/servo.sh https://duckduckgo.com`
+- Run with `adb shell servo.sh https://duckduckgo.com`

 ## Supported devices